• Home

 CO Alarm Maintenance Information

-The Burien Fire District has received multiple 9-1-1 calls this year from concerned residents because of chirping carbon monoxide (CO) alarms.
+King County Fire District #2 receives multiple 9-1-1 calls from concerned residents because of chirping carbon monoxide (CO) alarms.
 While it’s important to call 9-1-1 if your CO alarm is sounding continuously without stopping, a CO alarm that chirps every 30 seconds is not an emergency.
-It probably means your CO alarm has reached its end of life and should be replaced.
+It likely means your CO alarm has reached its end of life and should be replaced.

 See the document attached for more information about CO Alarms, the laws regarding their use and best practices about what you should do if you hear yours chirping.